 - The organizers of the Nigeria Spelling Bee may disqualify, prior to, during, or after the competition, any speller who is not in compliance with any of the Eligibility Requirements, rules of the competition or have supplied false information.

-- Registration is online on our e-portal upon the payment of N2,000 (Two Thousand Naira) only per speller.
+- Registration is online on our e-portal upon the payment of N2,500 (Two Thousand, Five Hundred Naira) only per speller.

 - Schools registering a group of more than 10 spellers should call 09056624866 or email [email protected] for school discount of 1 free speller per 10 registered spellers.